We are keen to support our communities and provide you with useful guidance and information.

-- Follow for advice to help prevent coming into contact with Coronavirus and passing it on to other people, including those who are vulnerable
+- help prevent coming into contact with Coronavirus and passing it on to other people, including those who are vulnerable

-- Content to inform people about hoaxes, myths and fake news circulating social media about Coronavirus
+- let you know about hoaxes, myths and fake news circulating on social media about Coronavirus

-- Mobilisation of local Facebook groups to ensure that the most vulnerable members of your local community and their carers get the help they need both practically and emotionally.
-This may include information sharing, signposting to other services, shopping, being a phone buddy, etc.
+- find local Facebook groups who make sure the most vulnerable members of your local community and their carers get the help they need both practically and emotionally.
+This may include information sharing, signposting to other services, shopping, being a phone buddy, and so on.

 Essex Wellbeing Service